University and college admission: Finland

 Some fields of study explicitly encourage applicants to judge their chances realistically.
 For example, a student may apply to only one medical school per year.
 Therefore, choosing to apply to the more competitive medical schools is risky, if the student is not sure about their strength.

 For universities of technology, there is a similar, but less strict mechanism.
 The students gain extra priority points, which may increase their points for the first choice by up to 12.5%.
-A student who admitted to several programs cannot accept any other than the one with the highest priority.
+A student who is admitted to several programs cannot accept any other than the one with the highest priority.

 Germany

-In Germany prospective students who have passed the Abitur may decide freely what subjects to enroll in.
+In Germany, prospective students who have passed the Abitur may decide freely what subjects to enroll in.
 Recently, however, in some of the most popular and most desired subject fields students have to pass a certain numerus clausus — that is, they cannot enroll unless they have scored a minimum grade point average on their Abitur.